ursetto/stability-infrastructure/README.md

 Tagging will:

 - Update the Chicken version to `$TAG`.
 We bump the version at release time; don't update `buildversion` manually.
-- Generate the `NEWS.stability` patchlog (redundant, if you used `update-news` in the last step)
+- Generate the `NEWS.stability` patchlog; you probably used `update-news` in the last step, so this will merely change "HEAD" to "$TAG" in the text.
 - Create a signed, annotated tag.
-Annotated tags play better with `git describe`.
-Signed keys use your GPG key to sign the commit object; there's no official Chicken GPG signing key yet, so edit the script to use `tag -a` if you have no GPG key.
+  - Annotated tags play better with `git describe`.
+  - Signed keys use your GPG key to sign the tag object; there's no official Chicken GPG signing key yet, so edit the script to use `tag -a` if you have no GPG key.

 # Generate the release files